seldonian-framework/Tutorials/_tutorials/decision_trees.md

         self.params_updated = False
 {% endhighlight python %}
 <p>
     The only inputs to the class are <code class="codesnippet">dt_kwargs</code>, which are any arguments that scikit-learn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html">DecisionTreeClassifier</a> accepts, such as <code class="codesnippet">max_depth</code>.
+This enables training a starting model using any of the same hyperparameters that one can use with scikit-learn.
 </p>
 <p>
     Also in that module, we implement the autograd workaround, demonstrating the pattern one should follow if extending the toolkit to support decision trees built using other external libraries.